yaskovdev/blog/source/_drafts/2024-11-03-what-http-status-code-should-my-rest-api-return.md

 It is the question that developers ask themselves surprisingly often.
 Or maybe it's not that surprising: after all, the popularity of RESTful services keeps growing, errors always happen and there exist [a few dozens](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) of the `4xx` and `5xx` status codes.

+{% asset_img client-vs-server.png Client Vs. Server %}

 # Who Is To Blame?

 Just like in real life, when crap happens, the first thing you need to ask is: who is to blame for what has happened?

 There are only two possible answers: either the client or the server.
-Usually it is very easy to figure out which is guilty.
+Usually, it is very easy to figure out which one is guilty.

-If the server is to blame, this is a server error, return `500`.
+If the server is to blame, this is a server error — return `500`.

-If the client is to blame, this is a client error, return `400`.
+If the client is to blame, this is a client error — return `400`.

 One common category of client errors is when the client requests a non-existing resource.
 In this case, return `404`.